leong94/Entra-ID-Home-Lab/README.md

 ## Security Configuration

 ### MFA — Security Defaults
-Enabled Security Defaults as a baseline, which forces MFA registration tenant-wide.
-Verified by signing in as `jsmith`, who was prompted to set up Microsoft Authenticator.
+Confirmed Security Defaults was already enabled by default, which forces MFA registration.
+Signed in as jsmith to confirm and got the Microsoft Authenticator setup prompt.
+Worked as expected.